 The word "Christ" means anointed.
-It comes from the Greek Χριστός, cristos, and is a translation of the Hebrew word for Messiah, מָשִׁיחַ, meshiyach, which means anointed.
+It comes from the Greek Χριστός, cristos, and is a translation of the Hebrew word for Messiah, מָשִׁיחַ, meshiyach, which means anointed or chosen one.
 "He found first his own brother Simon and said to him, 'We have found the Messiah' (which translated means Christ)," (John 1:41).

 - Christ (Gr.
 Christos, translation of Heb. mashiaḥ, “anointed one”) OT Israel anticipated a coming deliverer “anointed” by God to initiate God’s rule of righteousness and peace.
 Early Christians saw Jesus as fulfilling this hope and designated him as “Christ” (Mark 8: 29; Acts 5: 42; Rom.
 5: 6).1

 - Official title given to Jesus in the NT.
 It signifies his office as anointed Savior and alludes to his spiritual qualifications for the task of saving his people.
 The word derives from Greek Christos, which translates Hebrew Messiah (Jn 1:41).
 Both terms come from verbs meaning “to anoint with sacred oil”; hence as titles, they mean “the anointed one.”
 Applied to Jesus, they express the conviction that he had divine appointment for his office and function.2

 Jesus is the Christ as is claimed in the New Testament.

 - "Now the birth of Jesus Christ was as follows: when His mother Mary had been betrothed to Joseph, before they came together she was found to be with child by the Holy Spirit," (Matthew 1:18).